July 1922

 Macardle (1999), pg 762

 With Aiken in Limerick, O’Duffy writes to Aiken ordering him to return to his divisional area and take action against the anti-Treaty forces, led by Patrick McKenna, in Dundalk.
-He sends similar orders to John McCoy, Adjutant, 4th Northern Division.
-McCoy replies saying that the 4th Northern was neutral and O’Duffy threatens to send troops to Dundalk.
-McCoy replies that such troops would be considered hostile.
+He sends similar orders to John McCoy, Adjutant of the 4th Northern Division.

 Emmet Dalton briefs Macready on military situation and requests further arms and ammunition.